help-me-mom/ng-mocks/README.md

     // The same as fixture.debugElement.query(
     //   By.directive(AppHeaderComponent)
     // );
-    // but typesafe and fails if nothing was found. const header = ngMocks.find(
+    // but typesafe and fails if nothing has been found. const header = ngMocks.find(
       fixture.debugElement,
       AppHeaderComponent